An ethical approach

 A better future.

-The world is changing for the better and our manufacturing and community work directly supports the aspirations set out in UN’s sustainable development goals around education, empowering women, creating job opportunities and managing waste.
+The world is changing for the better and our clothing manufacturing and community work directly supports the aspirations set out in UN’s sustainable development goals around education, empowering women, period poverty alleviation, creating job opportunities and managing waste.

-But, our vision and work doesn’t end there, SOKO Kenya also runs the Kujuwa Initiative, a social enterprise tackling fundamental misunderstanding and issues around women’s health.
+But, our vision and work doesn’t end there, SOKO Kenya also runs the Kujuwa Initiative, a social enterprise tackling fundamental misunderstanding and issues around women’s health and period poverty in Kenya.